Texas Crypto Day

 Is It Even Possible?
 On the Parallel Composition of Asynchronous Cryptographic ProtocolsPDFVideoSlides

-Pouyan Forghani (Texas A&M University)
+Pouyan Forghani (Texas A&M)

 In the design and analysis of cryptographic protocols it is often assumed an idealized model where the communication is synchronous and messages are always delivered by the start of the next round.
 However, while substantially simplifying things, hiding environmental nuisances and allowing us to focus on the task at hand, this strong assumption incurs significant overhead in practice.